Mustafa3946/playwright-api-terraform-demo/README.md

 - Node.js installed (for Playwright)
 - Python 3.x with pip
 - GitHub account for repository and Actions

+#### Azure Service Principal for CI/CD

+1. Create a service principal with sufficient permissions:
+    ```powershell
+    az ad sp create-for-rbac --name "github-ci-sp" --role="Contributor" --scopes="/subscriptions/<YOUR_SUBSCRIPTION_ID>" --sdk-auth
+    ```
+2. Copy the JSON output from the above command.
+3. Add this JSON as a GitHub Secret (e.g., `AZURE_CREDENTIALS`) in your repository settings.

+---

 ### Setup Instructions